 - There is something about being out at sea in the middle of the ocean.
 It’s calming yet exhilarating all at the same time.

-- However, the downside of cruising is that you’re stuck on a ship on sea days as the ship is on the way to its ports of call.
+- However, the downside of cruising is that you’re stuck on a ship on sea days as the ship is on its way to its ports of call.
 For some people, sea days are one of their favorite parts of cruising.

 - All-inclusive resorts are mostly located on land in tropical destinations.
-If you don’t like being on the water or getting seasick, then an all-inclusive resort may be a better option.
+If you don’t like being on the water or getting seasick, an all-inclusive resort may be a better option.

 Type of Traveler at All-Inclusive Resorts and Cruises